kavishparikh/dropwizard-helloworld/README.md

 Admin: http://localhost:8081/

-Kavish Parikh-----My Change to check the response from the server-----
+Before : Kavish Parikh-----My Change to check the response from the server----- After  : It worked...